acceleratedscience/openad-model-helm-template/README.md

 ```

 #### For Development and CI/CD Environments
 Using a branch name (e.g., `main` or `develop`) is suitable for development or continuous integration workflows.
-This allows you to automatically build and deploy the latest code from a branch.
-This template includes an optional `trigger-build-job.yaml` that can be enabled in `values.yaml`.
-When used with ArgoCD, this job will automatically start a new build after every sync, which is ideal for tracking a branch.
+This template includes a job to trigger new builds that can be configured in `values.yaml` via `buildConfig.triggerBuild`.

+The `type` field controls the behavior:
+- **`gitRefChange` (Default):** A new build is triggered only when the `gitRef` value (e.g., a tag or commit SHA) is updated in your configuration and synced by ArgoCD.
+This is ideal for controlled, version-based deployments.
+- **`always`:** A new build is triggered on *every* ArgoCD sync, regardless of whether the `gitRef` has changed.
+This is useful for development workflows where you want to continuously deploy the latest commit from a specific branch.

 ```yaml
 buildConfig: